lukefrogger/bc-react-starter/docs/change-breadcrumbs.md

 # How to change the Breadcrumbs

-The `<Breadcrumb>` component can be used on any page to create breadcumbs.
+The `<Breadcrumb>` component can be used on any page to create breadcrumbs.
 Go to `src/pages/page-to-modify` to change or add a breadcrumb

 First import the `Breadcrumbs` from `@components`.